MaiQD/datnet-workout-tracker/README.md

 # DatNet Workout Tracker

-A cross-platform fitness tracking application built with .NET MAUI Blazor and Blazor Web App sharing a common code base.
+A cross-platform fitness tracking application built with .NET API and Blazor Web App for web

 ## Features

+- Track your workouts with sets, reps, and weights
+- Create and manage workout routines
+- View workout history and progress
 - Track your workouts with detailed exercise information
 - Store your exercise library with YouTube tutorials and equipment requirements
 - Calendar view to visualize your workout history
-- Works on web, mobile, and desktop platforms from a single codebase
-- Offline data synchronization for mobile devices
+- Responsive design for web and mobile
+- Syncfusion Blazor UI components for rich user experience

 ## Technology Stack